-- Curriculum planning reflects a commitment to equality; - The curriculum prepares pupils for life in a diverse society and uses opportunities to reflect the background and experience of pupils and families in the school; - There will be opportunities in the curriculum to explore concepts and issues related to identity and equality; - The promotion of attitudes and values that celebrate and respect diversity and challenge discriminatory behaviour and language wherever it occurs; - The use of images and materials which positively reflect a range of cultures, identities and lifestyles. - This will be achieved through PSHE (Jigsaw), RSE (Journey in Love Sr Jude Groden) and through the use of "No outsiders in our school" (Andrew Moffatt)
+- Curriculum planning reflects a commitment to equality; - The curriculum prepares pupils for life in a diverse society and uses opportunities to reflect the background and experience of pupils and families in the school; - There will be opportunities in the curriculum to explore concepts and issues related to identity and equality; - The promotion of attitudes and values that celebrate and respect diversity and challenge discriminatory behaviour and language wherever it occurs; - The use of images and materials which positively reflect a range of cultures, identities and lifestyles. - This will be achieved through Our RSHE curriculum which uses a range of resources including: My Happy Mind, RSE (Journey in Love - Sr Jude Groden) and through the use of texts linked to the different aspects of the Equality Act.